Zeeshan-Khan1/aws-core-services/SECTION-4-DATABASES/01-wordpress-on-ec2.md

-# 01. Simple Hosting of a WordPress Site
+# 01. Simple Hosting of a WordPress Site:

 ## Leveraging EC2 for Dynamic Websites: